 The U.S. Forest Service has a page that lists a huge number of hikes around Tucson.

-Earthline is a website with great descriptions and gorgeos photos of some of these hikes.
+Debra Van Winegarden’s Earthline website has great descriptions and gorgeos photos of some of these hikes.